nofarYunger/Book-shop-backend/README.md

 ## Room for Improvement
-There's alot more that need to be done..
+There's a lot more that needs to be done...
 #### TODO
-* Create a Category module and making a many to many relation between categories and books
+* Create a Category module and make a many to many relation between categories and books
-* adding server side filtering
+* adding server-side filtering
-* adding autantication middelware and isAdmin middleware for more security
+* adding authentication middleware and isAdmin middleware for more security
 * handling errors at the server